glblackburn/react2shell-server/docs/TEST_FIX_PLAN.md

        - Process the output in order - the previously failing test should appear and PASS
        - If all tests pass, the script exits with code 0
      - **Commit the confirmed fix** (only commit when the test that failed is now passing after applying the fix)
+       - **Save commit message:** Save the commit message text to `/tmp/make-test-fix-YYYY-MM-DD-HHMMSS/commit-message.txt` in the current run's output directory
+       - **Show what will be committed:** Display the commit message, list of files, and changes summary
+       - **Commit automatically:** Commit only the files changed for this specific fix (no waiting for confirmation - exit code 0 confirms the fix)
      - **Update `docs/TEST_FIX_PLAN.md`:**
        - Update issue status (OUTSTANDING → FIXED) in "Known Issues" section
        - Update "Fixes Applied" section with iteration details